MarteXcoin-documentation/Documentation/introduction/information.rst

   debatable whether these networks increase overall effectiveness.

 Desktop Wallet
-  A wallet is a piece of software that stores your Dash.
+  A wallet is a piece of software that stores your MarteX.
 There are many different wallet options, but it is imperative to choose a secure one.
-  We recommend any of the following: :ref:`Dash Core Wallet
+  We recommend any of the following: `MarteX Core Wallet
-  <dash-core-wallet>` / :ref:`Dash Electrum Wallet
-  <dash-electrum-wallet>` / :ref:`Hardware Wallets <hardware-wallets>`
+  <../wallets/README.md>`_ .

 Difficulty